sitemap

 JSR Group believes that preventing major crises and minimizing their effects on business activities should they occur are important management issues.
 Given this, we have formulated Risk Management Policies and empowered the Risk Management Committee to lead our risk management efforts.

-We have been operating our own independent risk management system since FY2009, and under the leadership of the Risk Management Committee, we regularly identify risks in all units in Japan and abroad, including Group companies.
-Climate change risks, such as carbon pricing and global regulatory issues, which are particularly urgent and very important, are also regarded and discussed as management-level risks.
-With regard to climate change issues, we organize and assess transition risks as risks related to business strategies and physical risks as risks associated with business operations.
+We have been operating our own risk management system since FY2009, and under the leadership of the Risk Management Committee, we regularly identify risks in all units in Japan and abroad, including Group companies.
+With regard to climate change, risks, such as carbon pricing and growing regulations worldwide, which are particularly urgent and very important, are also regarded and discussed as management-level risks.
+We organize and assess transition risks as risks related to business strategies and physical risks as risks associated with business operations.

 Please refer to "Risk Management" for more details.